Police: Missing Woodbridge woman found safe

 UPDATE: Marjorie Olive McCloud, 74, of Woodbridge, who was reported missing and endangered Tuesday has been found and is safe, according to Prince William County police.

-Partly cloudy in the morning followed by scattered thunderstorms in the afternoon.
+Mostly sunny early then increasing clouds with some scattered thunderstorms this afternoon.
 Storms may contain strong gusty winds.
 High 92F.
-Winds SSW at 10 to 15 mph.
+Winds SW at 5 to 10 mph.
 Chance of rain 40%..

-Partly cloudy skies.
+Partly cloudy.
 A stray shower or thunderstorm is possible.
 Low 69F.
 Winds WSW at 5 to 10 mph.

 UPDATE: Marjorie Olive McCloud, 74, of Woodbridge, who was reported missing and endangered Tuesday has been found and is safe, according to Prince William County police.